rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 ---
-title: 'emozioni'
+title: 'Emotion detection from speech using Bi-directional LSTM networks and attention mechanism in Keras'
-subtitle: 'How to exploit Convolutional Neural Networks and Transfer Learning for building a computer vision application that can distinguish a Chihuahua from a Pug'
+subtitle: 'How to exploit attention mechanism in LSTM networks for realizing a sentiment analysis application that can distinguish among seven different emotional states: *anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*
-summary: "In what follows, I'll show how to build a dog breed classifier based on Convolutional Neural Networks, which fozionicuses on two particular breeds: Chihuahua and Pug.
-In order to cope with the small amount of traning data, the model exploits three main techniques: real time data augmentation, Transfer Learning and fine tuning."
+summary: "This post is dedicated to the development of an artificial intelligence application capable of identifying the emotions expressed through the voice in spoken language.
+The classification model focuses on seven different emotions (*anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*) and is enhanced with the attention mechanism."
 date: 2020-12-29T00:00:00Z
-draft: true
+draft: false
 math: true
 disable_comments: true
 markup: kramdown